davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/000_Intro.md

 # WHAT IS ROBOTICS?

-- Science on robots.
+- Science of robots. :)

-+ What a robot is?
++ What is a robot?
 + How a robot works?
 + How are robots constructed?
 + How do we control a robot?